-The blown glass sphere of the 84t Table Lamp by Omer Arbel for Bocci starts with a white glass moil captured inside a fine copper mesh basket then plunged into hot clear glass.
+The blown glass sphere of 84t Table Lamp by Omer Arbel for Bocci starts with a white glass moil captured inside a fine copper mesh basket and then plunged into hot clear glass.
 Air is blown into the matrix to gently push the white glass through the mesh, creating a delicate pillowed form that is suspended inside the thick outer layer of clear glass.
 Sometimes the copper mesh basket folds and crinkles, adding specificity to each piece.
 Undulations in the exterior shape are a natural consequence of the fabrication process and accentuate the gentle white pillowing below.

 The table light hardware includes an integral dimming system housed within a sleek brass cylinder.
 The black fabric cord is semi-rigid and may be sculpted to add form.
 The brass stand has a small notch on the underside, allowing it to be hung on a wall if desired.

 The table light comes with a 1.5-watt LED lamp, which casts a warm coppery hue.

 Bocci is a lighting design and manufacturing company based in Vancouver and Berlin.
 Founded in 2005 under the creative directorship of Omer Arbel, Bocci represents an approach to lighting that is devoted to the relationship between spaces and objects.